apedano/bash-doc/Functions.md

         echo Test
 }
 result=$(test_function)
-echo $result is saved in a variable for later use
+echo $result is saved in a variable for later use #Test is saved in a variable for later use
 ```